Time Travel with Orange Sourdough Swirl Bread

 2. Mix

-In a large glass bowl or stand-mixer stir water, starter and flours.
+In a large glass bowl or stand mixer stir 3¼ cups [775g] water, ¾ cup [170g] starter, and all the flour (5¼ cups [660g] all-purpose or bread flour and 3 cups [360g] freshly ground whole wheat flour).
 Mix just until combined.
-Let sit for 30 minutes to autolyse the dough.
+Let sit this covered for 30 minutes to autolyse the dough.

 Then add 2 tablespoons salt and ¼ cup water.
-Mix the water and salt into the dough, cover, and “turn” your dough (see next step).
+Mix the water and salt into the dough, cover, stretch and fold, or “turn” your dough (see next step*).

 3. Fold Dough